 As Chief Architect and also "Product Owner" for the data lake development project, Jay worked daily with the data developers, authored the User Stories and guided the priorities for this massive program.
 Also, as Jay frequently performs exploratory analysis on the company data, and on new data sources, Jay was able to act as a key user and tester for the new data structures.

-As elements were completed, they were not only tested for integrity, completeness and fullfillment of the requirement, but also for usefulness to an analyst or application.
+As elements were completed, they were not only tested for integrity, completeness and fullfillment of the requirements, but also for usefulness to an analyst or application.
 Many changes were implemented only after the first version had been subject to extensive internal use.

 2. The need to capture and retain good metadata and process metrics is underappreciated.
 Also a data lake becomes a big and hard-to-navigate place pretty quickly.
 Create and maintain data guides and dictionaries, or your users will become lost and frustrated.
 They will need help understanding when to use each zone, or each special purpose view.

 3. Cloud-based relational data systems can directly query the same partitioned files as your data lake, and give users and applications a familiar structure.
 Data that requires frequent updates can be stored in a separate data mart and then bulk updated back to the lake.
-In addition, new services from cloud providers are making new architectures possible regularly (DeltaLake from DataBricks for example).
+In addition, new services from cloud providers are making new architectures possible (DeltaLake from DataBricks for example).
 Expect your data lake to be as "fluid" as the metaphore implies.